AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 Before making your commit, be sure you are working in the correct [feature branch](./working-with-branches.md).
 In GitKraken, you will see a check mark next to the branch name in both the side menu under `Local` and in the branch diagram.
-The checkmark next to the branch name indicates that you have that branch checked out.
+The check mark next to the branch name indicates that you have that branch checked out.

 <figure markdown="span">
     ![Branch checkout](../../img/making-commits-1.png){width="600"}